-If this is your dream then I can help you make it happen.
-I’ve been earning an income online since 2014 and now I earn more than $6,000 because I had access to the right training and I was willing to put forth the effort.
+If this is you then I can help you make it happen.
+I've been earning an income online for 5 years and earn $7,000+ because I got the right training and put in the effort.

 The Push Button System claims to take advantage of a sophisticated training algorithm that was developed over ten years that can guarantee you'll make money every day of the week.

 No experience necessary.
 No work is required.
 Guaranteed to profit – all tacts used to give you a false sense of security.

 According to the actor in the video you simply click the magic button and sit back while the profits roll in.

 Here's an actual quote: